daniel-salmon/flask-docker-nginx/README.md

 We use Docker to run an [Nginx](https://hub.docker.com/_/nginx) reverse proxy server.
-You might want to run your app behind something like Nginx (or Gunicorn) for production deployments since such servers are more secure and are optimized for a variety of volume and workloads.
+You might want to run your app behind something like Nginx (or Gunicorn) for production deployments since such servers are more secure and are optimized for high-traffic volumes and a variety of workloads.

 ## Usage <a name="usage"></a>